 Diocesan Local CCHD Grants

 All monies collected for CCHD are used for outreach programs.
 Seventy-five percent of collected funds are sent to Washington for national awards to dioceses.
 Twenty-five percent of the of the collection is used by the diocese to award grants on a local basis.
 A diocesan CCHD Committee reviews the grants.
-Grants are awarded in October at the annual CCHD dinner.
+Grants are awarded in October.
 The grants are available for all groups regardless of religious or non-religious affiliation.